dart-lang/language/accepted/future-releases/extension-types/feature-specification.md

 type `V` to an object without running any constructors of `V`.
 We will rely on lints in order to inform developers about such situations, similarly to the treatment of expressions like `e as V`.*

-A compile-time error occurs if the type
-<code>V\<T<sub>1</sub>, ..
-T<sub>k</sub>&gt;</code>
-provides a wrong number of type arguments to `V` (when `k` is different from `s`), and if it is not regular-bounded.

-*In other words, such types cannot be super-bounded.
-The reason for this restriction is that it is unsound to execute code in the body of `V` in the case where the values of the type variables do not satisfy their declared bounds, and those values will be obtained directly from the static type of the receiver in each member invocation on `V`.*

 A compile-time error occurs if a type parameter of an extension type declaration occurs in a non-covariant position in the representation type.